- Our Approach

 - Technology and Support

-The professional portfolio is a requirement for the Masters of Arts in Applied Adlerian Psychology in Leadership and Master of Arts degree in Adlerian Counseling and Psychotherapy with a specialty in either:
+The professional portfolio is a requirement for the Masters of Arts degree in Adlerian Counseling and Psychotherapy with a specialty in either:

 - Art Therapy